-Your letter will allow you to take advantage of the federal guidelines allowing for your animal to accompany you in airplanes and live with you in apartments and living situations that prohibit pets.
+Your letter will allow you to take advantage of the federal guidelines allowing for your animal to live with you in apartments and living situations that prohibit pets.
 This can include dorm rooms.
 They do make for some exceptions though.
 If your animal is poorly trained and not housebroken, they do not have to accept them, so make sure that you train your animal to be exceptionally well behaved and calm no matter what; after all, they’re meant to keep you grounded and if they feed off your anxiety instead everything can escalate quickly.

 Employment laws cover service animals, but not emotional support animals.
-There are some friendly work places that may allow for your animal if you explain your situation and show them the letter from your mental health professional, but remember that they are allowed to say no. While they can’t discriminate against you for mental disabilities, they can fire you for violation of company policy if you do not have permission to bring your ESA with you to work.
+There are some friendly workplaces that may allow for your animal if you explain your situation and show them the letter from your mental health professional, but remember that they are allowed to say no. While they can’t discriminate against you for mental disabilities, they can fire you for violation of company policy if you do not have permission to bring your ESA with you to work.

 With airlines, you usually need to give them at least 48 hours notice that you are bringing an ESA on board and provide all necessary paperwork.
-Make sure to have everything ready when you book your reservation and bring copes with you to the airport just in case you need them.
+Make sure to have everything ready when you book your reservation and bring copies with you to the airport just in case you need them.